Book your appointment with us today!

 No. Only physical, original identification is accepted.

-No, do not sign the document before your appointment.
+No, please do not sign the document before your appointment.

-Pursuant to New York State Law, we are able to identify the type of notarization required (acknowledgment, jurat, etc.), but cannot explain the legal meaning of your document.
-If you need clarification, please consult an attorney before your appointment.
+Pursuant to New York State law, we cannot explain the legal meaning of your document or give any legal advice.
+If you need clarification, please consult an attorney or the document preparer before your appointment.
+If you are unable to fully understand the document that you are signing, notarization may be refused.

 No, unfortunately we do not notarize documents written in different languages at this time.